oliverspryn/pixel-web-services/README.md

 1. Open `run.sh` and adjust the path to `pixel.jar` to use the correct, fully qualified path

+1. Ensure `run.sh` has execute permissions: `chmod +x run.sh`

 ## Finalizing the Install

 All of the scripts are in place and ready for use.

 1. Reboot the Pi

-1. After start up is complete, observe the PIXEL interface by going to http://&lt;pi-ip-address&gt;/ in a web browser
+1. After the start up is complete, observe the PIXEL interface by going to http://pi-ip-address/ in a web browser

 1. (Optional) Consider using [Dataplicity](https://dataplicity.com/) to access the PIXEL over the internet